 When you open an account with ADM, our team of cash consultants will develop a strategy to optimize the return on your cash, maintain the liquidity that you require, and ensure your cash is 100% safe.
 Whether you need next-day liquidity, or if you are more concerned with planned cash outflows, we can develop a strategy that is right for your business.

 At ADM, we take the work of cash management off your plate.
 If your business maintains a large reserve of cash, or if you are looking to reduce the work required to manage your cash, don’t hesitate to contact us.
-Our team is our “secret sauce”, and we look forward to the opportunity to provide your business with the MOST safety and the MOST competitive return available.
+Our team is our “secret sauce”, and we look forward to the opportunity to provide your business with access to extended safety and nationally competitive returns.

 Don’t miss our interest rate and Federal Reserve updates.